Creating a Website that Does Almost Nothing.

 Scott was inspired to share truth (one of the signs of a good SEO practictioner, according to Ron Belanger’s article) instead of hiding behind a veil of secrecy.
 In doing so, he’s instantly gained my trust – while alerting me to a reason why the WSJ doesn’t deserve mine anymore.

 There are SO MANY small businesses with websites that do almost nothing.
-Their Alexa rankings are in the 7 figure range and they wonder what all the fuss about the internet is about.
-So, they start looking for answers – and finding websites that shouldn’t get an ounce of trust.
-They don’t know what they don’t know, so it’s buyer beware time.
+When they start looking for answers – they find websites that shouldn’t get an ounce of trust.
+These peoploe don’t know what they don’t know, so it’s buyer beware time.
 They’ll spend hundreds if not thousands of dollars on empty promises.
 If they survive long enough, they might find the answers they need.

 It’s one thing when a no name nobody slaps up a one page sales page and buys adspace to promote this garbage.
 However, when the Wall Street Journal presents it as “news” – well – this comes at a time when I thought my opinion of the press couldn’t get any lower!